In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: NYC Walks

-Parker's scam involving the Brooklyn Bridge began in the 1880s when he would target newcomers to New York City and convince them that he was the rightful owner of the Brooklyn Bridge.
+Parker's scam involving the Brooklyn Bridge began in the 1880s, when he would target newcomers to New York City and convince them that he was the rightful owner of the bridge.

-Investors parted with as much as $50,000 to purchase the bridge, planning to heavily profit from installing tolls that charged all those who crossed it.
+Investors parted with as much as $50,000 to purchase it, planning to profit by installing tolls that charged all who crossed it.

-In the end, Parker’s activities became so frequent that Ellis Island officials began pre-warning incoming immigrants that they couldn’t buy public assets.
+In the end, Parker’s activities became so frequent that Ellis Island officials began warning incoming immigrants that they couldn’t buy public assets.

-Brooklyn Bridge wasn’t the only landmark he sold – Parker successfully convinced individuals to purchase the Statue of Liberty, Madison Square Garden, Ulysses S. Grant's tomb, and the Metropolitan Museum of Art.
+Brooklyn Bridge wasn’t the only landmark he sold – Parker successfully convinced people to purchase the Statue of Liberty, Madison Square Garden, Ulysses S. Grant's tomb, and the Metropolitan Museum of Art.

 Unfortunately for him, detectives eventually apprehended Parker, where he faced charges of larceny, forgery, and impersonating a police officer.